mpv-player/mpv/DOCS/man/input.rst

     different memory region to prevent tearing).

-    It is also possible to pass a raw memory address for use as bitmap memory by passing a memory address as integer prefixed with a ``&`` character.
+    It is also possible to pass a raw memory address for use as bitmap memory by passing a memory address as integer prefixed with an ``&`` character.
     Passing the wrong thing here will crash the player.
 This mode might be useful for use with libmpv.
 The ``offset`` parameter is simply added to the memory address (since mpv 0.8.0, ignored before).